Southern University: Campus

-Southern University has eight on-campus residence halls (4 males only, 2 females only, and 2 co-ed).
+Southern University has eight on-campus residence halls.

-The Smith-Brown Memorial Union, a 66,200-square feet multipurpose building which serves as a major center for extracurricular activities.
+The Smith-Brown Memorial Union is a 66200 ft2 multipurpose building that serves as a major center for extracurricular activities.
 The recently renovated Union features a six food court with popular food outlets; barber and beauty shops; television rooms; 12 bowling lanes; a game room for billiards, video games, and quiet games; an art gallery; a browsing room; a ballroom, meeting and conference rooms; and a U.S. post office.
 The building also houses offices for student organizations.